iPieter/DTAI-Stories/content/post/thomas-winters/computational_humor_mopjesbot/index.md

 These jokes tend to become more interesting once you have multiple of them, as they turn into a fun guessing game.
 Luckely, given that we completely automated the generation process, the described program can easily generate many more jokes about this person.

-We build a Twitterbot,called [MopjesBot](https://twitter.com/MopjesBot), that generates five unique jokes using this schema on a daily basis.
+We build a Twitterbot, called [MopjesBot](https://twitter.com/MopjesBot), that generates five unique jokes using this schema on a daily basis.
 It first checks the news for articles, then filters out articles about too sensitive topics, and finally picks the name that occurs most in these articles.
-The steps it follows to generate these jokes are summarised in the diagram below:
+The complete overview of all steps it follows to generate these jokes are summarised in the diagram below:

 ![mopjesbot overview](mopjesbot_flow.png)